 - 1. Provide the pharmacy with your Express Scripts card to ensure purchases are applied toward your annual deductible and coinsurance maximum, as applicable. - 2.
 You will pay the negotiated rate.
 (Coinsurance begins once you have met your annual deductible.) - 3.
-You may make payment by using your HSA debit card, or you can use another form of payment and either reimburse yourself with funds from your HSA or let your health savings remain in the HSA for future use.
+You may make payment by using your HSA debit card, or you can use another form of payment and either reimburse yourself with funds from your HSA7 or let your health savings remain in the HSA for future use.

-NOTE: If you pay out-of-pocket at the time of service, be sure to follow up with your health plan carrier to be sure that the service and your related payment are run through its claims system.
+NOTE: If you pay out-of-pocket at the time of service, be sure to follow up with Quantum Health (for plans using the Anthem BCBS or Cigna networks) or Kaiser (for plans using the Kaiser network) to be sure that the service and your related payment are run through your plan's claims system.